victim0596/add-vehicle-gta-sa/README.md

-# genConfNewCar
+# Add new vehicle to GTA SA
-This tool generate all configuration for a new car in GTA SA
+This tool add new vehicle (not replace) in GTA SA.